qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 [88501] 127.0.0.1:57876>  util.inspect(m);
 {% endhighlight %}

-Remember, this is absolute power, and GOD mode must come with absolute responsibility.
+Remember, GOD mode is absolute power, and that comes with greatest responsibilities.
+You can mess things up.

 If you use cluster, you should tweak the code example above to use a different port for each worker, or else you will have to telnet many a times and then hope to get the right process.